saiminh/CWN-netlifycms-eleventy/src/_content/recipes/choco-mint-smoothie.md

 description: A refreshing summer smoothie, complete with leafy greens, for the chocolate-mint fans out there.
 ---
 I’ve probably talked about my love of peppermint choc chip ice cream on this blog before, but obviously making a diet-friendly version takes time.
 This little gem, however, is a breeze to blend up.
 It’s not exactly the same as the real deal, but it’s still damn good.
+Save this one for the summer, the appropriate time to eat raw veggies.